 How Do Stock Keeping Units Work?

-Let’s continue with the example of an electronics retailer to illustrate how SKUs work.
+Let’s continue with the example of an electronics retail store to illustrate how SKUs work.
 A retailer needs to come up with an inventory procedure for their computer department.

 They might use the letter C to identify all products for the computer department.
 From there, they might use C1 for desktop computers C2 for laptops, and C3 for tablets.

 Then they might want to break it down by which processor chip manufacturer the systems use.
 P1 could be for Intel and P2 for AMD.

 Next they could break down products by how much RAM they come with: R08 for 8 gigabytes, R16 for 16 gigabytes, and R32 for 32 gigabytes.

 In this case, the SKU C1P2R16 would identify a desktop computer (C1) running on an AMD processor (P2) with 16 GB of RAM storage (R16).

 The SKU C2P1R32 would identify a laptop (C2) running on an Intel processor (P1) with 32 GB of RAM (R32).